 COVID-19 Vaccine Scam Alert

-Once the FDA authorizes one or more vaccines from pharmaceutical manufacturers, vaccines will be distributed to federal- and state-approved locations.
-States are also working on their own specific vaccination plans.
+Vaccines are being distributed to federal- and state-approved locations.
+States have their own specific vaccination plans.
 You may want to check with your state for specific information regarding distribution plans in your state.
 More information on where and how to get a COVID-19 vaccine is available on state/local health department, pharmacy chain, and healthcare provider websites.
 You may also want to check the CDC’s Vaccine Finder website here and talk with your local health care provider or pharmacist.

 - Beware of providers offering other products, treatments, or medicines to prevent the virus.
 Check with your health care provider before paying for or receiving any COVID-19-related treatment.

-If you get a call, text, email — or even someone knocking on your door — claiming they can get you early access to the vaccine, STOP.
-That’s a scam.
 Don’t pay for a promise of vaccine access or share personal information.
-Instead, report it to the FTC at ReportFraud.ftc.gov or file a complaint with your state or territorial attorney general through consumerresources.org, the consumer website of the National Association of Attorneys General.
+Instead, report it to the FTC at ReportFraud.ftc.gov or file a complaint with your state or territorial attorney general through ConsumerResources.org, the consumer-facing website of the National Association of Attorneys General.